 Building a startup in 2025 means choosing between AWS and Google Cloud.
 Both offer substantial startup credits, but the differences matter more than you think.

 After helping dozens of startups navigate this choice, I've seen what works and what doesn't.
-This guide breaks down everything you need to know.
+This guide breaks down everything you need to know: 2025 credit programs, pricing comparisons, performance benchmarks, and a decision framework to help you choose.

 AWS vs Google Cloud: The Big Picture